Hidden dualities in 1D quasiperiodic lattice models: Discussion

 The hidden dualities mentioned in (ii) are deeply connected with the symmetry of CA to displacements encoded in phase $\phi$.
-This is apparent in our definition of $\mathcal{O}_{c}$ in Eq.$\,$\ref{eq:definition_Oc}.
-As long as we can define a unit cell when quasiperiodicity is switched off, this symmetry exists in some form and there can be ``duality-protected'' delocalization-localization transitions in 1D.

-Our findings open a new route for the study and understanding of phase diagrams of 1D QPS.
-In particular, they provide a working criterion for the existence of mobility edges and a way of generating models of QPS with analytical phase diagrams by explicitly creating dualities in their simplest CA. The next step is to understand how our ideas extend to higher dimensions where more exotic localization phenomena arise \citep{Devakul2017,PhysRevB.100.144202,Szabo2020}.
-Information on these properties may be encoded on higher-dimensional CA. It will also be important to understand the influence of interactions on generalized dualities.
-Mobility edges for interacting systems were found to depart from the single-particle description in some regimes \citep{PhysRevLett.122.170403,PhysRevLett.126.040603} and a natural question is whether these many-body mobility edges are also associated with hidden dualities that depart from CA.
+This is apparent in our definition of $\mathcal{O}_{c}$ in Eq.$\,$\eqref{eq:definition_Oc}.
+Such symmetry exists for CA of generic QPS, therefore the presence of hidden dualities is expected to arise for a much larger set of systems than the ones studied in this work.
+Our findings open a new route for the study and understanding 1D QPS.
+In particular, they provide a working criterion for the existence of mobility edges and a way of generating models of QPS with analytical phase diagrams by explicitly creating dualities in their simplest CA \citep{prepar}.